Mercury13/unicodia/Font-Source/Egyptian2/README.md

 5. Then descriptions (using Unikemet changes)

 Check = what changed?
 Is the character original or redrawn?
 Can we find something in JSesh base?
 Maybe revert to JSesh’s image?

+Why Unisesh.txt?
+Just to make changes more obvious.